maicher/maicher.github.io/_posts/2016-08-03-my-approach-to-a-database-design-process-for-rails-application.md

 You can read more about that app [here](/freelance-ruby-or-rails-application-development).

-In this article I'd like to describe my thought process behind designing a peace of database for that application.
+In this article I'd like to describe my thought process behind designing a piece of database for that application.
 The part of database, that I want to show is simple, only 3 tables.
 My goal is to point out some implementation details, thanks to which I'm 100% sure to say, that __application, based on that database design will never loose it's [data integrity](https://en.wikipedia.org/wiki/Data_integrity)__.
 I invite you to read!